lingthio/Flask-User/docs/source/index.rst

 Status
 ------

-Though v0.4 is quite stable, it is an Alpha release.
+Though v0.4 is quite stable, it is a Beta release.
-We appreciate it if you would enter issues, suggestions and enhancement requests into the `Flask-User Issue Tracker <https://github.com/lingthio/flask-user/issues>`_.
+We appreciate it if you would enter issues and enhancement requests into the `Flask-User Issue Tracker <https://github.com/lingthio/flask-user/issues>`_.